Repsol Water Tool

 3. Reduction in water use intensity per barrel processed or oil produced

-As a way to become more efficient and competitive in the production of the company's products.
+As a way to become more efficient and competitive in the production of our products.
 For example, in refineries and chemical plants, we have adopted measures to improve water use efficiency in cooling and steam production processes.